If you're an international student, you will need to obtain a visa to study at the University of Sydney.

 Click on 'My Studies' > 'Course details', then 'Return from suspension'.

-If you were granted a student visa under the Streamlined Visa Processing (SVP) scheme, you may apply to transfer to another institution within your first six months of study in your principal course, and into another SVP-eligible course with an education provider participating in the SVP scheme.
+You may apply to transfer to another institution within your first six months of study in your principal course.

 You will need to obtain a 'release letter' from the University of Sydney.